Our Long Island Kitchen Design Team has showrooms in both the North and South shores of Long Island.

 The white kitchen was in dire need of being redone; it had (tacky) 1970’s almond Formica countertops and coordinating ancient appliances.
-Principal designer, Michael Rosenberg of Showcase Kitchens in Massapequa, turned the kitchen into a transitional (leaning toward contemporary with the glass pencil tile backsplash) showplace – now the proud center of the home.
+Showcase Kitchens in Massapequa designer, turned the kitchen into a transitional (leaning toward contemporary with the glass pencil tile backsplash) showplace – now the proud center of the home.
 First off, the client wanted a more spacious kitchen.
 He took this 132 square foot kitchen’s dimensions to a whopping 530 square feet by opening up the room to the dining area and squaring it off into the back yard (the kitchen had an old style bay window).

 Cabinetry and Appliance Details: